global-input/global-input-react/README.md

   });
 }
 ```
-Another way is to place another instance of  ```useGlobalInputApp```  in a component, and then switch to that component.
+Another way is to place another instance of  ```useGlobalInputApp```  in a React component, then render the component when you need to replace mobile user interface.

 When  ```useGlobalInputApp``` is invoked for the first time, the module will start to initialize itself.
 In this phase, ```mobile.isLoading``` is set to true, and ```<mobile.ConnectQR/>``` displays a loading symbol.
 After the initialization is completed, if the application is ready to accept connection, ```mobile.isReady``` is set to true, and ```<mobile.ConnectQR/>``` displays an encrypted QR Code.
 When a mobile app has connected to your application, ```mobile.isConnected``` is set to true, and ```<mobile.ConnectQR/>``` displays nothing.
 Those variables are useful if you would like to control what to display during different phases: